gpetrousov/vagrant_multibox/README.md

 The SSH keys are generated and added automatically to the VMs each time you delete them from the files directory.
 You can also use your custom SSH key-pair by placing it to the files directory.

+## Requirements

+- Shared host directory `../../vbox_share`
+You can remove the mounting of a shared directory from Vagrantfile.
+- virtualbox guest additions (optional)
+- vagrant-vbguest (optional)

 ## How to Use

 1. Create the environment